Arbitration Act 1996: Recognition of foreign awards

-Proposed amendments
+Amendments

-In 2024, a bill to amend the Act, sponsored by the Ministry of Justice, was introduced in the House of Lords.
+In 2024, a bill to amend the act, sponsored by the Ministry of Justice, was introduced in the House of Lords.
 The amendments would give effect to a number of recommendations made in a Law Commission report concerned with arbitrators' impartiality and other matters.

-Some of these amendments came into force in early 2025 when the Arbitration Act 2025 got Royal Assent.
+Some of these amendments came into force in early 2025 when the Arbitration Act 2025 (c.
+4) was passed.
+The primary aim of the 2025 act is to modernise and amend the 1996 act.